 Involuntary movement disorders include: Parkinson’s, Huntington’s Disease, Sydenham’s Chorea, hemiballismus, dystonias, essential tremors, tic disorders, myoclonus, tardive dyskinesias, and psychogenic movements.
 Other topics that also show up include brain tumors and metastatic cancers.

-Besides reading on the above-listed topics, do as many practice questions as you can, and you will do fine.
+Besides reading on the above-listed topics, do as many psychiatry prep questions as you can, and you will do fine.

 Kaufman, D. M. (2007).
 Clinical neurology for psychiatrists, 6th Edition.
 Philadelphia: W.B.
 Saunders.